davidmarkclements/rfdc/readme.md

 #### `proto` option

+Copy prototype properties as well as own properties into the new object.

-It's faster to allow enumerable properties on the prototype to be copied into the cloned object (not onto it's prototype, directly onto the object).
+It's marginally faster to allow enumerable properties on the prototype to be copied into the cloned object (not onto it's prototype, directly onto the object).

 To explain by way of code: